uvarc/rc-website/content/userinfo/howtos/rivanna/custom-jupyter-kernels.md

 Note:
 - You can customize the display name for your kernel.
 It is shown when you hover over a tile in JupyterLab.
 If you do not specify a display name, the default `Python [conda env:<ENV_NAME>]` will be shown.
+- Avoid creating your custom kernel from the terminal within an interactive JupyterLab session.
+This will create the kernel with an incorrect file path causing the kernel to not be selectable in the JupyerLab interface.
+Create your kernel from the command line accessible from the Open OnDemand interface or SSH connection to avoid this issue.
 - For more information on Anaconda, please visit [here](/userinfo/hpc/software/python/).

 # Jupyter kernel based on Apptainer container